In this page:

 ( ) The following:

 [You should also include this paragraph.
 Some people make notes immediately after they were cited, writing down any relevant facts they don’t want to forget.
+Notes usually look something like this – handwritten, scrap of paper, something you wrote down as soon as you came to a stop.
+Having these notes helps your case and they usually do not help the officer at all.
 If you made any such notes, you will have to include a photocopy of these notes (discovery works both ways).
 In this case, check the box next to “See attached”.
 If you took no physical notes, then check the NONE box and delete the line “( ) See attached.”]

 ( ) None.